secretGeek/today-i-learned-staging/active_directory/get-adgroup.md

 ...bit of a mouthful.
 (There are a lot of other RSAT features to pick from.)

+## Details of a group

 Once that's installed, you can get Ad group info via:

 	get-adgroup "THE-GROUPS-NAME" -properties *

+## Details of a user

 And similarly:

 	get-aduser "my-user-name" -properties *

+Usually I want:

+- [Details of a user]
+- [Details of a group]
+- [Which groups is a user in?]
+- [Which users are in a group?]
+- [When was the user's password last set?]

+## Which groups is a user in?

+	(Get-ADUser "MyUser" –Properties MemberOf).MemberOf

+But since the results are in "X.500 Directory Specification" which looks like this....

+	CN=GroupNameHere,OU=AnOrgUnit3,OU=AnOrgUnit2,OU=AnOrgUnit1,DC=aDomainComponent3,DC=aDomainComponent2,DC=aDomainComponent1

+...and we only want the group name (say) -- we can split it by the commas, then keep only the bits that start with "CN=" and then split that on the equals sign and keep the values of the first item in the result.

+	(Get-ADUser "leon.bambrick-b" –Properties MemberOf).MemberOf | % { ($_ -split "," -like "CN=*" -split "=" )[1] }

+(I did like this alternative form [at serverfault from user Canoas](https://serverfault.com/a/594724/17154) which doesn't rely on RSAT....

+	(New-Object System.DirectoryServices.DirectorySearcher("(&(objectCategory=User)(samAccountName=$($env:username)))")).FindOne().GetDirectoryEntry().memberOf

+...)

+## Which users are in a group?

+	Get-ADGroupMember

+e.g.

+	get-adgroupmember "A-SPECIAL-GROUP" | % SamAccountName

+## When was the user's password last set?

+	$userName = "my-user-name"
+	(Get-ADUser –Identity $userName -Properties "PasswordLastSet")."PasswordLastSet"

+(Can be the best way to guess when it will be reset/expire..)

+## Try to find the property you want to find...

+What if we want to find all properties that mention "pass" -- we can do it like this:

+	(Get-ADUser "leon.bambrick-b" –Properties "*") | get-member | ? { $_.MemberType -eq "Property" -and $_.Name -like "*pass*" }

+Then we use the syntax in the examples above to fetch and return that property.

+## All other `Get` methods in `RSAT`

 In fact here's all the 'get' methods that are available:

  - `Get-ADAccountAuthorizationGroup`
  - `Get-ADAccountResultantPasswordReplicationPolicy`